 One of our main concerns when deciding which type of motor to use was the difficulty in obtaining additional spare / replacement MV146 motors should one of those in the EM2 bogies suffer a catastrophic failure.

-We have been very fortunate in locating some spare MV146 motors in Holland, owned by Werkgroep 1501, who have an EM2 loco in their care.
-We are very grateful to the group for allowing us to purchase these motors, which have been dry stored, and will need minimal refurbishment before they can be fitted to one of our refurbished bogies.
-Werkgroep 1501 have also agreed to supply us with several pallets of EM2 bogie and brake spares, which will considerably speed up the bogie refurbishment process.
+We have been very fortunate in locating some spare MV146 motors in Holland, owned by Werkgroep 1501, who previously had an EM2 loco in their care.
+Negotiations are underway to purchase these motors.
+The motors have been dry stored and will need minimal refurbishment before they can be fitted to one of our refurbished bogies.
+We are also discussing the potential sale of several pallets of EM2 bogie and brake spares, which will considerably speed up the bogie refurbishment process.

 The bogies will be overhauled and rebuilt to the relevant British Rail Workshop Overhaul Specification Standard that will enable us to achieve mainline registration.
 This will allow 10000 to access the network dead in tow to enable it to visit locations far and wide.

 As part of our evaluation of potential options for wheelsets, motors, bearings and gears, we also looked at how we would stop the loco efficiently.
 The original locos provided vacuum braking to both the locomotive and train.
 To replicate the brakes as original would be an expensive and challenging task.
 It also would render the loco unable to haul air-braked stock.
 We have considered many options, including fitting the class 58 direct acting brake pistons that would minimise the amount of brake rigging that would be required.
 However, this option brings with it other difficulties, and we have been advised to utilise an already proven method of braking these bogies; the standard EM2 air braking system and its very clever mechanical acting handbrake mechanism.